Biden, Quad leaders to discuss Ukraine on Thursday -White House | Politics

 U.S. President Joe Biden will speak with the leaders of Australia, India and Japan later on Thursday to discuss the war in Ukraine, the White House said in a statement.

-The so-called Quad leaders, which includes Australian Prime Minister Scott Morrison, Indian Prime Minister Narendra Modi, Japanese Prime Minister Kishida Fumio, will speak at 9 a.m.
+The so-called Quad leaders, which includes Australian Prime Minister Scott Morrison, Indian Prime Minister Narendra Modi, Japanese Prime Minister Fumio Kishida, will speak at 9 a.m.
 (1300 GMT) "to discuss the war against Ukraine and its implications for the Indo-Pacific," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)